Do-raa/mycli/README.md

 A **Python-powered command shell** that enhances the Windows command-line experience with modern features like **undo functionality**, **command suggestions**, and **rich visual feedback**.
 Designed for both **beginners** and **power users**.

 ## ✨ Key Features
+- **Interactive Mode** 💬 - A guided experience for executing commands
+- **Autocorrection** 🎯 - Detects and corrects common typos in commands
 - **Undo Command** ⏪ - Revert file operations, directory changes, and more
 - **Smart Suggestions** 💡 - Automatic correction for mistyped commands
 - **Rich Visual Output** 🎨 - Color-coded messages and formatted results